- Resilience is the most important trend in water resource management;

 Source-to-tap approach.
 Raw water as a treatment step

-According to Douglas Whitfield, the water industry had a “treat-to-resolve” approach mindset to raw water quality problems in the past.
+According to Douglas Whitfield, the water industry used to have a “treat-to-resolve” approach mindset to raw water quality problems in the past.

 However, the past decade has seen new plans and approaches that center more around sustainability.